DominicMachado/DominicMachado.github.io/docs/latn-101-f20/tips-for-doing-well.md

 - "Visit" me during office hours!
 I am here to help you learn as much as possible and I am happy to do whatever is necessary to assist you in achieving that goal.
 - Take advantage of the resources available for you.
 You can also work through [Academic Services and Learning Resources](https://www.holycross.edu/support-and-resources/academic-services-and-learning-resources) to get more individually tailored support.

+NB: These are just suggestions - there are many ways to skin the proverbial Latin cat.
 ***